IAHispano/Applio/README.md

 <div align="center">
 <h1>Mangio-RVC-Fork with v2 Support! 💻 </h1>
 A fork of an easy-to-use SVC framework based on VITS with top1 retrieval 💯.
 In general, this fork provides a CLI interface in addition.
 And also gives you more f0 methods to use, as well as a personlized 'hybrid' f0 estimation method using nanmedian. <br><br>
 <b>

+<h1> !!
+Feature implementations have been post-poned -- working on other related improvements !! </h1>

 <b>Im developing alone.
 Help support me in the rapid development of open-source A.I Deep NN audio tools and frameworks.
 By donating, you making a commitment to the improvement of audio A.I as a whole.
 You should donate if you merely want to "support" me, not because you are then expecting a finished product.
 There are no guarantees.
 Thank you</b>
 <br>